Rainbow Sharks and Their Lifespan, Care Guide, Eggs, Size, Tankmates & Food

 What can live with a rainbow shark?
 Are rainbow sharks aggressive?

-Let me preface this category by stating if you’re trying to find a calm community fish, the Rainbow Shark is not the perfect fish for you.
+Let me preface this category by stating that if you’re trying to find a calm community fish, the Rainbow Shark is not the perfect fish for you.

-While they are going to get along with a lot of other freshwater fish / freshwater pet sharks, they’re very much territorial and this will be overwhelming for more shy species, like Marbled Otocinclus catfish and hatchet fish.
+While they are going to get along with a lot of other freshwater fish/freshwater pet sharks, they’re very much territorial, and this will be overwhelming for more shy species, like Marbled Otocinclus catfish and hatchet fish.

-As mentioned above in the aquarium and habitat section, they always prefer to take possession of an area of the aquarium; normally the rocks and small caves.
+As mentioned above in the aquarium and habitat section, they always prefer to take possession of an area of the aquarium; normally, the rocks and small caves.

 As a normal rule, they are not aggressive towards species that don’t seem like Rainbow Sharks.
 As they dwell at the bottom of the aquarium, try to avoid other bottom-dwelling fish species such as catfish and cichlids.
 Also, you have to avoid any similar-looking fish, i.e., any other semi-aggressive freshwater fish like Purple Glofish, Tetra Glofish, Bala Sharks, and Red Tail Sharks.